prahladyeri/VisualAlchemist/README.md

 ## Contribution Guidelines

 This is a GPLv3 project, so please make sure that contributed code complies accordingly.
-Also refer to the Github [CLA](https://cla.github.com/)(Contributor License Agreement) that applies to all pull-requests that you submit.
+If it doesn't, then don't contribute.